lknelson/future-of-coding/README.md

 		* 4 = discussion of employmentand macroeconomic conditions (but not inequality)
 		* 5 = discussion of irrelevant economic and non-economic issues
 	* weight - weight based on stratified random sample of articles (see pages 5-6)
-	* code_label - text indicating the label of the numerical code (explicit, implicit, relchanges, releconomy, irrelevant)
+	* code_label - text indicating the label of the numerical code
+		* explicit = explicit discussion of inequality
+		* implicit = implicit discussion of inequality
+		* relchanges = discussion of wages of income (but not inequality)
+		* releconomy = discussion of employmentand macroeconomic conditions (but not inequality)
+		* irrelevant = discussion of irrelevant economic and non-economic issues
 	* binary1 - code based on the first binary coding scheme (see page 12)
 	* binary2 - code based on the second binary coding scheme (see page 12)
 	* binary3 - code based on the third binary coding scheme (see page 12)